 Is there any way to change the terms of an employee's contract if there is no provision for the change in the contract?

 The employer can change the terms of a contract if it has the consent of the employee.
-The employee can consent to the change orally, in writing or by his or her behaviour.
-If the terms in the contract are changed without the employee's consent, he or she can claim breach of contract and damages, and in some cases unfair constructive dismissal, or unlawful deduction of wages.
+The employee can consent to the change orally, in writing or by their behaviour.
+If the terms in the contract are changed without the employee's consent, they can claim breach of contract and damages, and in some cases unfair constructive dismissal, or unlawful deduction of wages.